BPS relations from spectral problems and blowup equations: Blowup equations and quantization conditions

 \section{Blowup equations and quantization conditions}

-In this section we derive, from the $K$-theoretic blowup equations \cite{naga,Gottsche:2006bm}, the compatibility formula \eqref{comp} between the S-invariant quantization condition of the cluster integrable systems \cite{wzh,hm,fhma} and the spectral theory associated to toric Calabi-Yau threefolds \cite{ghm,gkmr,cgm2} for the $Y^{N,m}$ geometries.
+In this section we derive, from the $K$-theoretic blowup equations \cite{naga,Gottsche:2006bm,Nakajima:2011}, the compatibility formula \eqref{comp} between the S-invariant quantization condition of the cluster integrable systems \cite{wzh,hm,fhma} and the spectral theory associated to toric Calabi-Yau threefolds \cite{ghm,gkmr,cgm2} for the $Y^{N,m}$ geometries, thus proving the latter.